RESEARCH STARTER

 Background

 The payback period can also be a useful tool for companies and homeowners considering upgrading systems and appliances for energy efficiency.
 In this case, it is the annual savings that is used to calculate the payback period.
-For example, suppose that a homeowner plans to add insulation to the attic of his home at a cost of $1,500.
-The homeowner currently spends about $1,700 a year for oil heat for his home.
-It is estimated that the attic insulation will cut his annual heating costs by about 25 percent, yielding an annual savings of about $425.
+For example, suppose that a homeowner plans to add insulation to the attic of their home at a cost of $1,500.
+The homeowner currently spends about $1,700 a year for oil heat for their home.
+It is estimated that the attic insulation will cut their annual heating costs by about 25 percent, yielding an annual savings of about $425.
 The payback period on the insulation is therefore about three-and-a-half years.

 Overview